edelgrace/blog/content/post/2017-03-16-book-blogger-hop-11.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > Do you read a lot of diverse or own voices books?
 Why or why not?
 Submitted by Kitty @ [Vicarious Bookworm][1]

-Hmm&#8230; I&#8217;m not sure what this question means so I&#8217;m going to take a stab at it!
+Hmm&#8230; I'm not sure what this question means so I'm going to take a stab at it!
 Of course, I love a lot of variety with the different voices I read in books.
 It gets tiring reading about a smart intellectual and independent woman in the French Revolution the thirtieth time.
 I love exploring different characters from all walks life.
 Monotony is boring!
 I also love different types of books, both fiction and non-fiction, novels or graphic novels, etc.

  [1]: http://vicariousbookworm.wordpress.com/